With time extension stalled, Census speeds up count schedule

 “The rapidly changing census schedule is not only alarming; I fear that it will undermine confidence in the Census Bureau and call into question the thoroughness of remaining counting operations and quality of data processing,” said Terri Ann Lowenthal, a former congressional aide who now is a census consultant for foundations and philanthropic groups.

 The request passed the Democratic-controlled House as part of coronavirus-relief legislation but is now stalled in the Senate.
-The chamber’s inaction coincides with a memorandum Trump issued last week to try to exclude people living in the U.S. illegally from the head count, which determines how congressional and legislative districts are drawn.
+The chamber’s inaction coincides with a memorandum Trump issued last week to try to exclude people living in the U.S. illegally from being included during the process for redrawing congressional districts.

 Civil rights groups, states, cities and individuals have filed at least a half-dozen lawsuits challenging the memorandum as unconstitutional and an attempt to limit the power of Latinos and immigrants of color.
 The most recent lawsuit was filed Friday in federal court in Maryland by residents of California, Florida, Nevada, New York and Texas.
 The suit claims that the order would dilute their voting power and cause their communities to get less federal funding.

-Note: This story has been corrected to reflect that Trump’s memo seeks to exclude people living in the U.S. illegally from being included in the congressional apportionment process, not head count.